Skip to main content

 Fyxer updates categories as context changes:

-• Adjust toggles weekly until it feels natural
+• Adjust toggles weekly until it feels right

 Did this answer your question?